iclr-blogposts/2023/_posts/2022-12-01-how-much-meta-learning-is-in-image-to-image-translation.md

 The two procedures also share "indirect" parameter updates.
 During GAN training, the discriminator's parameters are updated through the changes in the generator's parameters, which derive from the discriminator's previous parameters, and so forth; The training of the discriminator and generator are separate but dependent processes.
 Similarly, in a meta-learner, the outer loop impacts the inner loop by determining its initial learner.
 The results of the inner loop, meanwhile, impact the outer loop via the meta-validation loss.
 While often overlapping in practice, the inner and outer loop parameter sets could, in principle, be completely disjunct, as they are in GAN training.

 Concluding, we discern between MUNIT applied to two domains versus a single domain.
-When applied to two domains MUNIT is a *binary* image-to-image translation architecture, i.e., we cannot add domains.
+When applied to two domains, MUNIT is a *binary* image-to-image translation architecture, i.e., we cannot add domains.
 For multi-domain translation, we need to train many MUNIT networks to translate between pairs of domains.
 Thus, although it uses mechanisms similar to a meta-learner, it is *not* a meta-learner in an image-to-image translation context.

 However, when applied to a single domain MUNIT *does* "learn to learn" (if you agree with the conclusion of the previous chapter) as it combines information from all classes to extract the transformation distribution.
 While it does not *perform* classification, the class information of an image is encoded in MUNIT's content space.
 Since MUNIT is trained unsupervised, it is probably closer to a distance metric than an actual class label.
 We might thus classify single-domain MUNIT as an unsupervised, generative meta-learner.
 It performs meta-learning in a general sense of "discerning the general from the task-specific" using a related two-loop training approach with two sets of parameters and a similar loss function.
 Thus MUNIT is related to meta-learning methods.